 Support prison reform activists and organizations dedicated to ending mass incarceration and modern prison slavery.

 Pursue racial reconciliation and healing through social and financial reparations for the descendants of all victims of forced labor.

-Reginald Moore has championed nearly three decades of activism on the issue of convict leasing.
-Throughout the years, he has highlighted the importance of education.
-He has spoken at the Texas State Board of Education about the need to implement a more inclusive curriculum.
+Reginald Moore championed nearly three decades of activism on the issue of convict leasing.
+Throughout the years, he highlighted the importance of education.
+He spoke numerous times at the Texas State Board of Education about the need to implement a more inclusive curriculum.
 His work has been recognized by the state of Texas House of Representatives in 2019.
 Local, national, and even international media has covered the story of his advocacy for the Sugar Land 95.

 "The cemetery was found because of Reginald Moore’s advocacy and dedication to the history of convict lease labor in the area… We are very pleased to continue to have the historical expertise of Mr. Moore from the Convict Leasing and Labor Project.
 He has been a long-time advocate of memorialization and education concerning this dark period of the state’s history.
 We believe that no one can speak ‘for the bones’ of these individuals with more passion and accuracy than Mr. Moore."

 In 2019, Reginald Moore and Hanna Kim were selected as Open Society Foundations' Soros Equality Fellows.
 They dedicated to making the complex history of convict leasing accessible to the public through the portrayal of the story of the “Sugar Land 95,” the remains of 95 African American convict laborers discovered in Sugar Land, Texas in 2018.

 Reginald Moore went home to be with the Lord in July 2020.
 (Official statement)

 An exhibit on Sugar Land Convict Leasing created by HART Summer 2015 students at Rice University

 We provide educational outreach on the history of slavery, convict leasing, and forced labor.